Sharing Sonoma County Trails with Cows

 Cattle are not aggressive by nature.
 In many cases, cattle will keep to themselves and move out of your way when you approach.
 Livestock, like all wild animals, should be treated with respect – and, yes, watch where you step.

-Six things to remember when hiking near cattle
+Six things to remember when hiking or biking near cattle

 - Properly latch any gates you pass through on trails.